bradcush/document/README.md

 Visual Studio Code extension for viewing documentation directly inside VS Code using a webview.
-Documentation is supported for most programming languages based on the current file type and seclected symbol in the focused document.
+Documentation is supported for most programming languages based on the current file type and selected symbol in the focused document.

+## Using document

+There two different ways to use document

+- Run the "Documentation" command on any file type without a selection to open general language documentation in a webview based on the file type
+- Run the "Documentation" command on any file type with a selection to open specific language documentation in a webview based on the file type and selection (Built-in language symbols should be used for best results)

+### Running the "Documentation" command

+- Selecting "Document" from the Command Palette
+- Right-clicking a selection and choosing "Document" from the menu
+- Using the shortcut `Shift+Ctrl+I` or `Shift+Cmd+I` with or without selection

 ## Running the project